 I’d been trying to think of a way to do a story board around The Incredible Journey that showed the highlights and the progression of the story, but everything seemed to be a bit over Ameli’s (6yo) head, so I had the idea that a board game with the general outline of the story could work and so The Incredible Journey board game was born.

-To play this game, you’ll need to print out the image below (landscape is best).
+To play this game, like most free downloads bingo games, you’ll need to print out the image below (landscape is best).
 You will need a dice and two or three markers.
 You can use small animal toys or pompoms or whatever, really.
 The game works well with two or three players.

 The rules are pretty simple – start at Longridge’s House, throw the dice and move the required amount of spaces.
 If you land on a text space, follow the instructions and if not, carry on, each taking a turn until everyone’s helped Bodger, Luath and Tao find their way home.* The bad things that happen to the animals might cause players to have to miss a turn or go back a few spaces, while helpful humans help them progress.
 The only exception is when Tao is swept away by the river – land on that one and you can immediately skip 7 spaces to meet up with the canine friends.